 Earning an online master of public health may be the ideal format for students who are currently working and cannot leave their full-time jobs.
 Students can “attend” online classes at their convenience, from home or overseas, wherever they have reliable Internet.
 Assignments are generally research-based and submitted via email, Blackboard, or a similar web-portal method.
-Classes are often flexible and students often have the same wide range of course offerings as they would at a traditional campus-based graduate school.
-In an accredited MPH program, online students are held to the same rigorous standards as their campus counterparts making distance learning an option worth considering.
+Classes are often flexible.
+Students often have the same wide range of course offerings as they would at a traditional campus-based graduate school.
+In an accredited online MPH program, online students are held to the same rigorous standards as their campus counterparts.
+This online format makes distance learning a top option worth considering.

 Online MPH Programs: Basics

 Similar to campus masters of public health programs, admissions to an Online MPH degree program requires students to hold a Bachelor’s degree.
 Admissions also may require possibly work experience in the field.
 Although the schedule may be flexible, some programs are designed to be completed in two years of full-time study or four to five years of part-time study.
 Online students must meet the same hands-on clinical or practicum requirements as campus-based students.
 However, online students are usually able to do so through local health agencies of their own choosing.
 Students may also take a practical experience class and a capstone course.
 In these courses, students put their newly-learned skills and knowledge of best practices to use on a real public health issue.

 Potential Features of Online Masters Public Health Programs

 There are many graduate schools offering Online MPH Programs.
 It is advisable to read through the descriptive for the school you are considering, as formats do vary.
 In some cases, a university might offer an orientation (non-credit) course for new online students.
 What are some of the possible benefits to earning your master in public health degree online?

 Synchronous and Asynchronous

 Content is usually available around the clock and is therefore self-paced (asynchronous).
 However, some courses require students to log in to live online sessions or virtual office hours (synchronous).